turbot/guardrails-samples/calculated_policies/aws_ec2_instance_approved_usage_approved_account_ami/README.md

 ## Use case

-Use this policy if you would like to restrict the usage of EC2 instance images to AMIs owned by AWS accounts that are trusted
+Use this policy if you would like to restrict the usage of EC2 instance images to AMIs owned by AWS accounts that are trusted.

 ## Implementation Details